A Child Support Modification Can Ease Your Budget

 Many people struggle with child support payments.
 Paying parents may have difficulty affording child support while paying bills and managing other financial obligations, particularly with a change in circumstances.
 The receiving parent may not be getting payments on time, in full, leading to difficulty paying bills.

-At Attorney Randy Mora, we understand how important child support is to everyone involved, and how complicated the situation can become.
+At Law Office of Randy Mora, PLLC, we understand how important child support is to everyone involved, and how complicated the situation can become.
 Experienced family law attorney Randy Mora regularly helps custodial and noncustodial parents understand their current obligations, obtain deviations from the Texas child support guidelines and modify existing child support orders.

 An award-winning lawyer, including being named to the Top 40 Under 40 by The National Advocates in 2016 and 2017, Mr. Mora can ensure you protect your financial and legal rights to the fullest extent.

 Deviations From The Texas Child Support Guidelines

 The Texas Child Support Guidelines are a straightforward tool to provide predictable and consistent results in determining child support.
 Quite simply, it takes the income of the parent paying support and the number of children involved, and comes up with a percentage based solely on those factors.

 While simple, this does not take into account unique family circumstances.
 In some cases, this could result in an “unjust or inappropriate” result.
 When this occurs, a judge can deviate from the guidelines.

 However, the petitioner seeking the deviation must not only prove that the amount under the guidelines is unjust, but also establish an amount that is just.

 Guidelines For Modification